mongodb/mongo-python-driver/doc/examples/high_availability.rst

 You need not wait for replica set discovery in your application, however.
-If you need to do any operation with a MongoClient, such as a :meth:`~pymongo.collection.Collection.find` or an :meth:`~pymongo.collection.Collection.insert`, the client waits to discover a suitable member before it attempts the operation.
+If you need to do any operation with a MongoClient, such as a :meth:`~pymongo.collection.Collection.find` or an :meth:`~pymongo.collection.Collection.insert_one`, the client waits to discover a suitable member before it attempts the operation.

 Handling Failover